-Heartworms are silent killers that are often overlooked until it’s too late.
+Heartworm disease in dogs is a silent killer that is often overlooked until it’s too late.

 Symptoms may not appear until the worm reaches maturity (usually after around 6 months).

-Even minor physical activities such as eating can become difficult and exhausting chores for a dog with heartworms.
+Even minor physical activities, such as eating, can become difficult and exhausting chores.

 Although allergic reaction is more common in cats, it is possible for dogs to show symptoms similar to an allergic reaction or asthmatic symptoms in response to the heartworms or their offspring.

 Large numbers of heartworms invade the heart and cause blockage of blood flow (known as caval or vena cava syndrome).

 Collapse is usually accompanied by shock and red blood cell destruction.
 Death can follow within days.